The 7 Best Las Vegas ATV Tours [2026 Reviews]

 Las Vegas is known around the world for its unapologetic hedonism, incomparable gambling, world-class entertainment, and much more.

 Perhaps you’ve been there before, but if not, you’ve definitely heard of it or seen it on TV.
 However, did you know that there’s much more to Vegas than just that?
-That’s right, Vegas is completely surrounded by miles and miles of desert which is perfect for riding ATVs!
+That’s right, Vegas is completely surrounded by miles and miles of desert which is perfect for doing an ATV tour from Las Vegas!

 Be sure to see our reviews of Red Rock Canyon tours, Antelope Canyon tours and Hoover Dam tours.